 Helicobacter pylori Infection

-H. pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
+Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
 Infection may be asymptomatic or result in varying degrees of dyspepsia.
-Diagnosis is by urea breath test and testing of endoscopic biopsy samples.
+Diagnosis is by urea breath test, stool antigen test, and testing of endoscopic biopsy samples.
 Treatment is with a proton pump inhibitor plus two antibiotics.

 H. pylori is a spiral-shaped, gram-negative organism that has adapted to thrive in acid.
 In developing countries, it commonly causes chronic infections and is usually acquired during childhood.
 In the US, infection is less common among children but increases with age: by age 60, about 50% of people are infected.
 Infection is most common among blacks, Hispanics, and Asians.

 The organism has been cultured from stool, saliva, and dental plaque, which suggests oral-oral or fecal-oral transmission.
 Infections tend to cluster in families and in residents of custodial institutions.
 Nurses and gastroenterologists seem to be at high risk because bacteria can be transmitted by improperly disinfected endoscopes.

 Effects of H. pylori infection vary depending on the location within the stomach.

 Antral-predominant infection results in increased gastrin production, probably via local impairment of somatostatin release.
 Resultant hypersecretion of acid predisposes to prepyloric and duodenal ulcer.

 Body-predominant infection leads to gastric atrophy and decreased acid production, possibly via increased local production of IL-1β.
 Patients with body-predominant infection are predisposed to gastric ulcer and adenocarcinoma.